-As a positive, loving Christian community, we would only use 'fixed-term exclusions' from school if needed to ensure everyone's safety and to make plans to enable the child to behave differently on their return.
+As a positive, loving Christian community, we would only follow the exclusion route as a result of the 'severe' behaviours listed above and if the safety and wellbeing of pupils or staff was jeopardised.
+We aim to work collaboratively with pupils and parents to ensure that our school is a positive, loving environment where children and safe feel safe.
 We hope never to 'permanently exclude' a child but would do so if there was no other way to ensure the safety of that child or children and adults in the school.